UO-Data-Science/netneuro-Rpackagemangers/README.md

 * [renv](https://rstudio.github.io/renv/articles/renv.html) - This is a package that works within R to create project folders that have metadata to recreate and share the environment.
 Its main drawback is that it does not easily let you handle different versions of R itself, and it can be tricky (speaking for Jake) to get working in RStudio.

 * [conda](https://docs.anaconda.com/working-with-conda/packages/using-r-language/) - this is a very popular package manger used for python, however, also it has support for R packages.
 It can be used to track different versions of R, but requires a little more work on the command line.
+It's main drawback is that it's R versions and R-Studio versions are often out dated, though newer versions are aviable on the conda-forge channels.

 For this powerup we'll use conda.